mdreier1/Dreier-Affect-SM/README.md

 # Dreier-Affect-SM

-+ This code cleans the Rutgers Hamilton Lab SMASH study data to collapse oberservations onto the day-level.
++ This code cleans the Rutgers Hamilton Lab SMASH study data to collapse oberservations onto the day-level and conducts Bayesian multilevel models to explore within-person associations between social media use and affect (both on and off social media)
++ Sample = 19 adolescents; Mage = 15.8(1.1)

 ### SMASH-PA-SM-Analyses.Rmd